Local nonprofit offers camps for underprivileged children

 "They can learn amazing things they can take with them to school, that they can take with them when they're an adult whatever job or career they may have but they also learn about the value of giving back to our community and about valuable nonprofits here in Reno," Ochs said.

 "Community service is like really important and it's really good to stay active," Maren, a 10-year-old camp participant said.

 Ochs’ nonprofit partners with other non-profit organizations in our area who help select kids to send to the camps.
 Businesses are also able to sponsor a child to take part in the camps.

 "Some of the sports are pricey, like if there's mountain biking or skiing, that's a pretty pricey sport to be involved in, but there's a lot of great supporters that are active in the Reno Tahoe community that would love to donate their old bikes or skis to help support these families and kids youth to go and be passionate about something they love so much," Jessica Koltz, Executive Director of the

 Koltz has partnered with Ochs to send kids to her winter camp in the past.
 Mindful Health Initiative hopes to continue working and partnering with Skiing is Believing.

 "It's just been super fun and I'm looking forward to what's next," Koltz said.

-The camps are scheduled in conjunction with the Washoe County School District’s calendar.
+.
 There are also camps available for kids with disabilities so no child is left out.
 The next camp is scheduled during the WCSD fall break.